MasonJacKK29/Kernel-HVCI-Spoof-Detection/README.md

 # Core Isolation Spoof Detector

-"This detector is a forcing function.
+"This Detection is a forcing function.
 In an anti-cheat that mandates HVCI, an attacker cannot bypass this without a signed hypervisor of their own — every other path is blocked.

 A tiny, dependency-free Windows tool that detects **HVCI / Core Isolation (Memory Integrity) spoofing** — a technique cheats and rootkits use to load